Kuntala Lahiri-Dutt AO

 Teaching

 My education-related tasks include research supervision.
-At the ANU, two students have successfully been awarded doctoral degrees under my supervision, and are currently teaching in Oxford University and Universitas Indonesia.
-I currently have three doctoral students working on their theses.
-I have also supervised the work of students undertaking Masters by Thesis and PhB.
+At the ANU, six students have successfully been awarded doctoral degrees under my supervision, and are currently teaching in Oxford University, Universitas Indonesia and Taiwan University.
+I currently have five doctoral students working on their theses.
+I have also supervised the work of a large number of students undertaking M.Phil, Masters by Thesis and PhB.